A ukulele for kids? What a great idea! BUT here’s what you need to know before buying…

 - Rhythm – they control the sound that comes from the instrument by strumming the strings.
 This will help them understand the rhythm and timing that exists in music.
 Even if they can’t master a strum pattern or play consistently, it forms the building blocks for their future success.

 - Exposure to real strings and frets – this ukulele lets your kids explore the relationship between real strings of an instruments and the frets on the fretboard, and how the interact.

 All of these are important to priming your child for learning more advanced instruments later in life.
-One reviewer talks about how this ukulele sparked a curiosity for music in their 2 and a half year-old child –
+One of our readers talks about how this ukulele sparked a curiosity for music in their 3 year-old child –

 Best Ukulele for Kids 6 to 11 Years Old

 The Hola HM-21 really is sensational value.
 If you consider just how many hours of fun, creativity and connection this instrument will bring – it’s a true no brainer.
 Besides coming in some pretty cool colors, the Hola! features a maple body, mahogany neck with rosewood fingerboard and bridge.
 They hold tuning extremely well, so that should be a gift for your ears!